 Prior to joining WilmerHale, Mr. Galvin was a partner with Howrey LLP, where he focused on intellectual property litigation.
 Before practicing at Howrey, Mr. Galvin was part of a team that broke from Cooley LLP to form Day Casebeer Madrid & Batchelder LLP in 1998, where he practiced for the next decade.
 While at Day Casebeer, Mr. Galvin represented both major public companies and smaller private organizations in patent litigation disputes, and had significant trial experience in some of Day Casebeer’s most high-profile cases for some of its most noteworthy clients.

 After law school Mr. Galvin was a law clerk for the Honorable Stephen S. Trott of the United States Court of Appeals for the Ninth Circuit.

 Honors & Awards

-- Recognized in the 2012 and 2013 editions of Northern California Super Lawyer for his intellectual property litigation practice
+- Recognized in the 2012-2014 editions of Northern California Super Lawyers for his intellectual property litigation practice

 - Represented major biotechnology company enforcing patents relating to granulocyte colony stimulating factor against a potential biosimilar competitor in the Eastern District of Pennsylvania.
 Secured judgment of infringement and permanent injunction, protecting a multi-billion dollar market.